LexPredict/lexpredict-contraxsuite/docker/README.md

   **Admin login/pass: Administrator/Administrator**

-* To prepare text processing system and to additionally ensure that Celery works:
+* To prepare text processing system and to additionnally ensure that Celery works:
     * Login to https://your.domain.com/advanced/ as Administrator
     **Web app will continue responding with 502 error until the UWSGI service is fully loaded.
     Wait few minutes till it start showing the login screen.**